MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/integration-services/network-topology-and-connectivity.md

 - Place your private endpoint in its own dedicated subnet reserved for Service Bus.

 - Add a DNS record using the private DNS zone for the private endpoint.
-Enable trusted services within Azure to access your namespace directly (thereby bypassing the firewall) to prevent issues with you integration design.
+Enable trusted services within Azure to access your namespace directly (thereby bypassing the firewall) to prevent issues with your integration design.

 ## Network design for Function Apps